r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 Yet their defeat was inevitable.
 And by that, I do not mean they were unable to defeat the Beast.

 **Holmes:**
-They were destined to be annihilated the moment  set foot in that domain and fought at its epicenter.
+They were destined to be annihilated the moment [♂ he /♀ she] set foot in that domain and fought at its epicenter.

 **Sion:**
 Correct.
 Beast IV was ready to annihilate the entire domain.
 "The hunters shall die with their prey"—